dataders/dataders/WORKING_WITH_ME.md

 I’ve been at dbt Labs for 6 months now.
 Lately, I’ve been reflecting on my experience acculturating to the organization and how I do my best work.
 One precept here is that of proactive communication.
 In the spirit of this, here’s an attempt to share how I work, think, and joke.

 This is the first draft, I’m unsure as to what information is most valuable here.
-Some of the things are immediately apparent upon working with me, and other things are
+Some of the things are immediately apparent upon working with me, and you might not believe/observe some aspects for a while.

  Major inspo credit to [Amy Nguyen](https://amy.dev/?p=979), [Adam Nathan](https://almanac.io/docs/ceo-user-guide-qgrX6JybtClEKUEGt96x5sMlzQLmRwPL), and [Tristan](https://www.notion.so/Working-with-Tristan-c7207974c30a4aaf809a6048ce73f897) (internal to dbt Labs)